yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 ## TALIS IDE

 ### Criteria
-Each data query must include at least one selection from four criteria choices: subject, education level, year(s), measure(s), and jurisdiction(s).
+Each data query must include at least one selection from four criteria choices: subject, education level, year(s), dependent variable(s), and jurisdiction(s).
 Shown below is an outline of these selection criteria followed by a brief description.

 1. Subject:
    - School